Cupcakus/FGBot/README.md

 - Create the *currentsession* collection `db.test_account_currentsession.insert({_id:1, current_session:"1", start_time: ISODate("2020-07-20T00:21:53.607Z")})`
 - Exit the mongo command line `exit`

+### Docker Compose method

+- Run: `docker-compose up -d`
+  - which will start the database and Discord bot, assuming that the `.env` files are configured properly.

 ## PF2 Discord Bot

 - You will need to create and register your bot with [Discord](https://discord.com/developers).
 - Open **pf2_discord_bot/main.js** and find `bot.login([SECRET_KEY]);` replace *SECRET_KEY* with the token for your bot.
 Add the bot to your server, and make sure you give it permissions to join and read/write to all your text channels.
 - Install prequisites `npm install`
 - Run the bot `npm start` you should see the bot login to your Discord.
 You are now good to go.

 ## Windows Application

 - By default the application will look for logs written to "*C:\Projects\Logs*".
 If you want to read and write logs to a different directory you will need to edit this in both this application and the extension.
 It's probably easiest to just create the directory.
 In WSL this will be `mkdir /mnt/c/projects/logs`
 - Install prerequisites `npm install`
 - Run the application `npm start` **NOTE:** Make sure you run this from a Windows command prompt...
 NOT WSL